-Your correspondent grew up skiing the mountain resorts of Colorado in the late ‘80s and early ‘90s, an era when lift tickets were cheap, jackets were bright, and stylin’ sunglasses were very much the name of the eyewear game.
+Your correspondent grew up skiing the mountain resorts of Colorado in the late ‘80s and early ‘90s, an era when lift tickets were cheap, jackets were blindingly bright, and stylin’ sunglasses were very much the name of the eyewear game.

 And if one were to look around the lodge at end of day, amid the pitchers of beer and general après revelry, one logo reigned supreme: a massive V set within a circle, with a banner bearing the moniker Vuarnet France.

-As a kid I didn’t know all that much about the brand: I was unaware that it was named for French skiing champion Jean Vuarnet, who wore the frames when he won the Gold Medal at the 1960 Winter Olympics.
+As a kid I didn’t know all that much about the brand: I was unaware that it was named for French skiing champion Jean Vuarnet, who wore the frames when he won a Gold Medal at the 1960 Winter Olympics.
 I had no idea that said frames had been subsequently sported by everyone from Mick Jagger to Miles Davis.

 All I knew was that it was French and that the logo was badass and all the adults were wearing it, and thus that it was cool and I needed to be a part of it.
 I begged my parents for a Vuarnet T-shirt, which I then wore nonstop until it was threadbare.